 4. Pain relief.
 For bunnies weighing 5 pounds and more, dissolve one tablet of Bayer orange-flavored, 81mg aspirin in 1cc water.
 Fill a 1cc syringe.
 Insert tip in the side of bunny’s mouth and gradually empty the syringe.
 For bunnies under 5 pounds, dissolve one-half tablet in 1cc water.

 5. Water.
-Give water through syringe to hydrate bunny.
+Carefully provide water through syringe to hydrate bunny.
 Give as much as bunny will accept.
 If bunny is stressed, ignore this step.
 Remember to insert in side of bunny's mouth.

 DO NOT GIVE ANYTHING ORALLY TO AN UNCONSCIOUS OR SEMI-CONSCIOUS PET